 - Student Government Association representative

-The Administrative Council and college Dean representatives are rotating two-year appointments, and appointees are precluded from serving consecutive terms.
+The college Dean representatives are rotating two-year appointments, and appointees are precluded from serving consecutive terms.

 The Student Government Association representative will be a yearly appointment made by the Student Government Association, and appointees are allowed to serve consecutive terms.